MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/payments/card-payments-fail-with-unsupported-card-type.md

       This event indicates whether the user selected to swipe or manually enter the card through the POS.
 If the card type with a matching bin range doesn't allow a manual entry, but the card was entered through a swipe entry, this could result in no matching card types.

    > [!NOTE]
    > The POS looks for a matching bin range based on the card type returned by the payment processor or connector.
-If the card type is "Credit card," the POS looks for all the card types set for the store as "International credit card" and looks for a bin range match within these card types.
-If the card type is "Debit card," the POS looks for all the card types set for the store as "International debit card" and matches within these bin ranges.
-If the payment connector doesn't set a card type, the POS considers it by default as a credit card and looks for a match within the "International credit card" type.
+   - If the card type is "Credit card," the POS looks for all the card types set for the store as "International credit card" and looks for a bin range match within these card types.
+   - If the card type is "Debit card," the POS looks for all the card types set for the store as "International debit card" and matches within these bin ranges.
+   - If the payment connector doesn't set a card type, the POS considers it by default as a credit card and looks for a match within the "International credit card" type.

-2. In Commerce headquarters, navigate to the **Card types** page, and
+2. In Commerce headquarters, navigate to **Retail and Commerce > Channel Setup > Payment methods > **Card types**

      - Check if a card brand exists.
 Add a card brand if it's missing.
      - Check if the card type (**International credit card** or **International debit card**) is correctly assigned to the brand.